AWS Storage Gateway

 Scalability and Elasticity

-• For Amazon S3, individual files will be loaded as objects in Amazon S3, and may range up to 5 terabytes in size.
+• For Amazon S3, individual objects may range up to 5 terabytes in size.

 • Aggregate total amount of data that can be imported is virtually unlimited.